alphagov/govuk-network-data/README.md

 We can now be confident loading our data in.
 However, due to changes to the output files being tab-separated files rather than comma-separated (as page urls had commas), the below code needs some modifications.
-Specifically we need to a Cypher command to acknowledge the tsv-ness, see []here for help](http://bigdatums.net/2016/12/17/load-tab-delimited-file-neo4j/).
+Specifically we need to a Cypher command to acknowledge the tsv-ness, see [here for help](http://bigdatums.net/2016/12/17/load-tab-delimited-file-neo4j/).
 This fix has not been tested yet.

 #### Nodes